 You find more information there if something is not working properly.
 Also, double-check if you enabled IP forwarding on this server (

 /etc/sysctl.conf).
 And make sure that you open the port of the service (6667) in the firewall of the VPS.

 Forward SSH traffic

 Make sure that you open the port in the firewall.
 Then add the following rules.
-The PREROUTING rule in this example not not only changes the destination address but also the port from 22222 to 22, because SSH on the Raspberry Pi is listening on port 22.
+The PREROUTING rule in this example does not change not only the destination address but also the port from 22222 to 22 because SSH on the Raspberry Pi is listening on port 22.

 sudo iptables -A FORWARD -i eth0 -o wg0 -p tcp --syn --dport 22 -m conntrack --ctstate NEW -j ACCEPT sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 22222 -j DNAT --to-destination 192.168.4.2:22 sudo iptables -t nat -A POSTROUTING -o wg0 -p tcp --dport 22 -d 192.168.4.2 -j SNAT --to-source 192.168.4.1

 Don't forget to harden your SSH server when you expose it like this.
 Choose a secure password or even better disable password authentication and use public/private key authentication.
 Also, disable root login over SSH.

 iptables rules are not persistent by default.
 If we want the rules to survive a reboot, we have to save them and load them during the boot process.
 The

 netfilter-persistent package takes care of all these tasks.
 Install it, then save the rules and enable the service, so it automatically starts up.